esentio/Yamo/README.md

 There is also possibility to pass  `Func<DbConnection>` factory in `UseSqlServer` and `UseSQLite` methods.
 Yamo will then create new connection for every context.

-For brevity, in following samples assume that `CreateContext` is a factory method that creates new `DbContext` instance.
+For brevity, in all following samples assume that `CreateContext` is a factory method that creates new `DbContext` instance.

 #### Simple queries